poetaster/keypeer.org/nl.md

  * 2000 - 4000 :  API access 6 months, for a 'live' test period (assuming mapbox, maptiler, stadia and newsapi.org)
  * 100 / month x 6  : server hosting, minor expenses
  * 24000 - 6 months developer time (part time, 20 hours a week, 50 Euro/h).
- * 1-2000 - Consulting with API service providers and payment processors, collectives, etc.
+ * up to 2000 - Consulting with API service providers and payment processors, collectives, etc.
- * 1-2000 - legal consulting.
+ * up to 2000 - legal consulting.
 We will need to do legal risk assessment as also the following.
- * 5-10000 - Independant security Audit.
+ * up to 10000 - Independant security Audit.

 # Compare your own project with existing or historical efforts.